Citizenship

 Attend the ceremony, take the oath, sign the form and receive your citizenship certificate.

-How Wild Mountain helps with your application
+How Wild Mountain Immigration helps with your Canada citizenship application

 Knowing how to apply for Canadian citizenship is one thing; applying once, completely, is another.
 Working under a licensed RCIC (CICC #R706497), our team confirms whether you genuinely meet the requirements, helps you count your physical presence accurately, builds a tailored document checklist and reviews your application so avoidable mistakes never reach IRCC and your file is not returned as incomplete.
-We represent clients entirely online, by video call and secure document sharing.
-Remember that the test and oath are yours to complete in person.
+You can start with our free eligibility check and then book a free call to have a consultant read your case.

 Frequently asked questions